 Our third-year cohort is open to continuing students only.

-- A private WhatsApp group for our cohort to discuss, share and ask questions
+- A private WhatsApp group for our cohort to discuss, share and ask questions, as well as an invitation to join wider community groups with shared interests

 - A few surprises along the way